CS-LEE2022/ML_data_pipeline/README.md

 - Open Airflow UI (localhost:8080/home) after a short period of time (~1 minute), user name and password are both ‘airflow’.
 Dag id = `ML_data_pipeline_demo` should be deployed, track the dag running as needed
 - `docker compose down`  # to stop and remove containers/volumes/networks images

-# Thoughts behinds each problem
+# Thoughts Behinds Each Problem

 Problem 0-4 is integrated as an automated pipeline in a DAG named `ML_data_pipeline_demo`.
 I defined them as four sequential tasks in my_dag.py.